briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     use would qualify as a deductible charitable contribution under subsection 170 of the Internal Revenue Code;

-    4. _(4)_ A volunteer firefighter’s organization that uses the net profit for the purposes set forth in subsection (k) of this section.
+    4. _(4)_ A volunteer firefighter's organization that uses the net profit for the purposes set forth in subsection (k) of this section.

 23. _(w)_ "Internal Revenue Code" means the Internal Revenue Code of 1986, 100